OHIO HOUSING AUTHORITIES CONFERENCE BY-LAWS

 1501 and over . . . . . . . . . . . . . . $ 825.00

-a year for all housing authorities, except new housing authorities, for which dues shall be gratis until the second January following the signing of each authority's first ACC.
-Further, upon request of any MHA, the Board of Directors may waive annual dues for such housing authority.
-Waivers will not be a voting member.
+a year for all housing authorities, except new housing authorities.
+Upon request of any MHA, the Board of Directors may waive annual dues for such housing authority.
+Fee waiver agencies will not be a voting member.